 I know that you’ll love Ally and her cookbook as much as I do.
 This recipe for Blackened Shrimp with Crispy Chilled Cucumbers comes straight from its pages and I absolutely love it!
 I have to admit, I’m not sure it would have occurred to me to serve blackened shrimp on a cucumber slice, but Ally has outdone herself with this easy recipe.
 I love its elegance and it’s ease of preparation, although the flavor is what really knocked my socks off.
 Ally describes this blackened shrimp recipe in her cookbook, saying that “these spicy shrimp have the heat of blackening seasoning, offset by the cool crispy crunch of the cucumbers”, and she is spot-on.
 I hope you’ll give these Blackened Shrimp with Crispy Chilled Cucumbers a try and do check out Ally’s amazing cookbook – it’s a gem!!

-Recipe from Ally's Kitchen, a passport for adventerous palates (posted on The Wicked Noodle with permission).
+Recipe from Ally's Kitchen, a passport for adventerous palates (posted with permission from the lovely Ally herself).

 - 2 Tbsp. extra-virgin olive oil